-We all know and love the popular traditions such as manger scenes, Santa Claus, christmas crackers, snowmen, candy canes and christmas trees…..but if you look hard you will discover many more interesting and different takes on December’s most famous day.
+Of course, we all know and love the popular traditions such as manger scenes, Santa Claus, Christmas crackers, snowmen, candy canes and Christmas trees.
+But if you look hard, you’ll discover many more interesting and different takes on December’s most famous day.

-Unlike other countries where stockings and nibbles are put out, the French children polish their shoes and leave them by the fireplace in hope that ‘Pere Noel’ (Father Christmas) will fill them with sweets and presents.
+Unlike other countries where stockings and nibbles are put out, the French children polish their shoes and leave them by the fireplace.
+They wait in hope that ‘Pere Noel’ (Father Christmas) will fill them with sweets and presents.

-Did you know that one of the major Norwegian traditions actually takes place in the British Capital?!
-Each year, London receives a huge Norwegian grown christmas tree to stand proud in Trafalgur Square.
-During a traditional ceremony Norway will fell a 50-60 year old spruce from outside Oslo and send it as a token of gratitude for the help and support that Britain gave them during World War II.
+Also, did you know that one of the major Norwegian traditions actually takes place in the British Capital?!
+Each year, London receives a huge Norwegian grown Christmas tree to stand proud in Trafalgur Square.
+During a traditional ceremony Norway will fell a 50-60 year old spruce from outside Oslo.
+They send it as a token of gratitude for the help and support that Britain gave them during World War II.

 In this country there’s a festive superstition for single females to throw a shoe over their shoulder.
 Should it land with the toe pointing towards the door then apparently it means they will be married soon.

-On Christmas Eve in Austria an evil creature called a ‘Krampus’ is said to wander the streets in search of naughty children.
-So throughout the month of December some Austrian people will wear ghoulish masks and play tricks on kids and adults alike.
+On Christmas Eve, an evil creature called a ‘Krampus’ is said to wander the streets searching for naughty children.
+Throughout December some Austrian people will wander the streets wearing ghoulish masks and play tricks on kids and adults alike.

-Each morning between 16th and 24th December the country’s capital closes many of it’s streets (to traffic) from 8am to allow for masses of city dwellers making their way to church services on roller skates.
+Each morning between 16th and 24th December the country’s capital closes many of its streets (to traffic).
+This allows for masses of city dwellers, at 8am, to safely make their way to church services on roller skates!

 Like all countries Venezuela has a number of tradition Christmas foods, one of which is called ‘Hallacas’.

-Hallacas is a mixture of beef, pork, chicken, capers, raisins and olives that are all wrapped in maize and plantain leaves and tied up with string.
-It is then boiled or steamed.
+Hallacas is a mixture of beef, pork, chicken, capers, raisins and olives.
+These ingredients are wrapped in maize and plantain leaves then tied up with string.
+It’s then boiled or steamed.

-Speaking of traditional Christmas foods, in this country the children are accustomed to eating fried caterpillars as part of their christmas lunch or dinner.
-These caterpillars are colourful and known as Christmas caterpillars (aka the pine tree emperor moth), they are said to bring good luck in the coming year to all who swallow them.
+Speaking of traditional foods, in this country children are accustomed to eating fried caterpillars as part of their Christmas meal.
+These caterpillars are colourful and known as Christmas caterpillars (aka the pine tree emperor moth).
+They are said to bring good luck in the coming year to all who swallow them.

-It is customary for a pickle to be hidden amongst the branches of the christmas tree and when a child of the household finds it they are given a gift.
+In Germany, families have an unusual addition to their decorations.
+It’s customary for a pickle to be hidden somewhere amongst the branches of the Christmas tree.
+The first child of the household who finds it is given a special gift.